 There’s only one way to get the sound of a drum kit in a large room and that’s to record a drum kit in a large room.
 Yes it is possible to emulate it through samplers and effects, but it’s not the same, the only people who will tell you it is are those who have never sat in a large studio and tracked a large kit in a live room and listened to it in a custom built large control room.
 For some the sampler will be enough, but for others spending a couple of days in a large studio tracking drums and backline is going to get a better result.

 Mastering engineers are an essential part of getting your mix ready for commercial release.
 Yes you can buy plug-ins to emulate the hardware they use, but there’s no software to emulate their room, ears and experience.

 Having so many factors affecting how you are hearing the sound in your home studio makes the role of a mastering engineer money well spent.
 For some just making home recordings for fun then it may not be necessary, but if you are thinking of putting your music out for general release then I can’t recommend professional mastering highly enough.

 I’ve talked so far about music production, but having worked in post production too I know that to get sound ready for cinema release requires a room that will really show how the movie is going to sound in a theatre.
 Many professional post houses will offer a service to get both movies and commercials ready for cinema release, in fact, one of those I worked in did a lot of this kind of final post work.

 Should you use a sub in your home studio?
 Possibly, but it’s worth considering all the factors before you simply buy a ‘plug and play’ sub solution - these rarely exist in reality.

 Don’t get me wrong this article is not about small rooms versus big rooms, it’s about having a monitoring system to fit the space.

-Adding a sub may make you feel like you getting a great bass sound, but if you are not careful then you may end up with less not more bass in your mixes.
+Adding a sub may make you feel like you are getting a great bass sound, but if you are not careful then you may end up with less, not more bass in your mixes.